shaneholloman/uvi/README.md

 This is a modern Cookiecutter template that can be used to initiate a Python project with all the necessary tools for development, testing, and deployment.
 It supports the following features:

+> This project 'works' but is far from perfect!

 - [uv](https://docs.astral.sh/uv/) for dependency management
 - CI/CD with [GitHub Actions](https://github.com/features/actions)
 - Pre-commit hooks with [pre-commit](https://pre-commit.com/)